Before an Earthquake

 - Locate the shutoff valves for water, gas, and electricity.
 Learn how to shut off the valves before a quake.
 If you have any questions on how to do this, contact your area utility service providers.

-- Call your local Red Cross chapter and Office of Emergency Services to find out about their plans for emergency meeting places and temporary medical centers in case of such a disaster.
+- Call your local Red Cross chapter and Office of Emergency Services to find out about their plans for emergency meeting places and temporary medical centers.

-- Establish all possible ways to exit your house.
+- Establish alternate ways to exit your home.
 Keep those areas clear.

 During an Earthquake

-- Stay where you are.
-If indoors, stay indoors; if outdoors, stay outdoors.
+- Stay calm and stay where you are.
 Most injuries occur as people are entering or leaving a building.